 A broiled grapefruit recipe made with pink grapefruit and topped with brown sugar, cinnamon and a Maraschino cherry.
 Serve as part of a healthy breakfast or brunch menu.
-You can also find more ideas for breakfast fruits here.

 I love grapefruit!
 But sometimes when it is out of season, it can be quite bitter.
 Living in the Northern U.S. grapefruit is unfortunately not one of the locally grown crops.
 So, for us around here, it can be a little bit hit and miss when it comes to citrus fruits.

 Not all grapefruit needs to be sour and hard to eat.
 Broiled grapefruit served warm with a bit of caramelized brown sugar and cinnamon can be a refreshing change from cold cereal.
 This is quick and easy to prepare and makes 4 servings.

 If you want to make this a bit healthier, you could substitute a product called sucanat as a nice organic alternative to the brown sugar and replace the cherry with a soft date or other dried fruit.